Philadelphia Eagles News: 2017 NFL Mock Draft, Free Agency Latest Rumors

 But, as it turns out, it was all worth it.
 The Philadelphia Eagles, at that time, was in desperate need to fill the starting position of the quarterback, and Carson Wentz fell into their lap for the 2nd overall pick in the 2016 draft.
 They got what they hoped for, and perhaps more than what they needed as the former North Dakota State University standout turned out to be a cornerstone material for the Eagles franchise that is devoid of one.

 Now, it is time to build around their franchise quarterback, wrote the PhiladelphiaEagles.com.
-The Eagles can take either the free agency route, or go the way of the draft.
+The Eagles can take either the free agency route or go the way of the draft.
 But, they had better do well on both if they hope of ever surpassing the 7-9 win-loss card in 2016.

-The Philadelphia Eagles got some stability in the QB position, and now they just need to find suitable players to help Wentz keep the team’s offense running smoothly, and facilitate his growth in his sophomore season in the process.
+The Philadelphia Eagles got some stability in the QB position, and now they just need to find suitable players to help Wentz keep the team’s offense running smoothly and facilitate his growth in his sophomore season in the process.

 The 2017 NFL draft could provide some answers for the Philadelphia Eagles should they decide to fill the wide receiver or running back positions, CSN Philly noted.